 Best Time Of Year To Hike Boucher Trail and Palomar Mountain Loop:

-Boucher Trail and Palomar Mountain Loop:
+Boucher Trail and Palomar Mountain Loop Trail Conditions:

 From the parking lot to the Northwest (to the left) along Boucher Trail which continues to Boucher Lookout.
 Boucher Lookout is where the fire tower is located.
 Here you can have some jaw dropping views of Southern California including Mount Baldy, Catalina Island, Coronado Islands in Mexico, and San Gorgonio Mountain.
 If the tower is staffed, they will happily take you on a tour and explain a brief history about the tower and point out notable views.